grant of probate

 Forensic scientists are working with the British military to open the UK’s first human taphonomy facility (also known as a ‘body farm’).

-Taphonomy is the science of decomposition and the idea behind the facility is to help police solve more murders.
-Police would be able to learn more accurately about when someone has died, as well as being able to identify potential criminals from fingerprints or DNA on decomposed skin.
-There are already 9 body farms in use around the world including in America, Australia and Holland.
-The human corpses are buried in soil, left in water, hung from trees and allowed to decompose in a field.
+‘Taphonomy’ is the science of decomposition and the idea behind the facility is to help police solve more murders.
+Police would be able to learn more accurately about when someone has died, as well as being able to identify potential criminals from fingerprints or DNA on decomposed skin by studying the bodies left with them.
+There are already body farms in use around the world including in America, Australia and Holland.
+Quite gruesomely, the human corpses are buried in soil, left in water, hung from trees and allowed to decompose in a field before being examined.

 Medical Science

-If the above is too gruesome for you then you could consider donating your body to medical science.
-Body donations are vital for the education of our future healthcare professionals, or for scientific research and improving medical procedures.
-If this appeals to you then you will need to make plans whilst you are alive as only you can consent to the donation of your body after your death.
-You will also need to have been accepted by a medical facility, – such as a medical school and you will need to sign an agreement which must be witnessed.
-Once accepted, you will need to inform your family and friends, your GP and keep a copy of the agreement with your Will.
-When the body arrives, it is embalmed and sometimes certain organs or body parts are removed and dissected.
+You could consider donating your body to medical science which can be vital for the education of our future healthcare professionals, scientific research and improving medical procedures.
+If this appeals to you then you will need to make plans whilst you are alive as you will need to consent to the donation before death.
+A medical facility will also need to ‘accept’ your body as being suitable for their uses, so this needs to be arranged in your lifetime.
+Once accepted, you will need to inform your family, friends and your GP and ensure that you keep a copy of the agreement with your Will so that your wishes can be carried out after your death.
 Bodies can only be used for up to 3 years before being returned to the family for burial or cremation.

 Burial At Sea